-• Staff will present a technical assistance framework and programming options for the Council to review and advise on at the Q4 Council meeting.
+- Web development to implement the new information architecture and entry points begins in Q4 2023.
+Additional updates throughout the site will continue through 2025. - Staff will present a technical assistance framework and programming options for the Council to review and advise at a future Council meeting.